sbostick/amrad-pota-adif/README.md

 Overview
 --------

-I wrote this to convert yaml POTA logs (inputs) to ADIF files (output) for upload to https://pota.app.
+Convert my yaml POTA logs (input.yaml) to ADIF files (\*.adi) for upload to https://pota.app.
 It gets the job done for now.

 See Makefile for invocation example.
 Entry point is src/main.py.